Fully quantum description of the Zundel ion: combining variational quantum Monte Carlo with path integral Langevin dynamics: Methods

 Let us consider a system constituted by $N$ classical particles described by the Hamiltonian

-where $p_i$ and $q_i$ are the atomic momenta and positions, respectively, and $V$ is the PES in which the system evolves.
+where $m_i$ are the physical masses, $p_i$ and $q_i$ are the atomic momenta and positions, respectively, and $V$ is the PES in which the system evolves.
 Hereafter, we are going to use transformed variables, more convenient to manipulate, achieved by the following mass scaling:

 where $\left\{q_i^0,p_i^0,\eta_i^0,f_i^0\right\}_{i=1,..,3N}$ are the original coordinates and $\left\{q_i,p_i,\eta_i,f_i\right\}_{i=1,..,3N}$ denote the transformed ones.
 After applying the above transformation, the corresponding second order Langevin dynamics reads: